 "Hyponatremia can be treated, Dr. Noakes said.
 A small volume of a highly concentrated salt solution is given intravenously and can save a patient's life by pulling water out of swollen brain cells."

-It is clear then, that the "critical" status of the cohort of 3 identified in the original study can not be extended to the entire cohort of 62 who had clinically identifiable but less serious conditions, but it is not clear how many athletes are affected in races since the percentage of affected runners in the NEJM study didn't seem to be reflected at actual marathons.
+It is clear then, that the "critical" status of the cohort of 3 identified in the original study can not be extended to the entire cohort of 62 who had clinically identifiable but less serious conditions.
+But it is not clear how many athletes are affected in races since the percentage of affected runners in the NEJM study didn't seem to be reflected at actual marathons.

 The New York Times article could give many athletes the wrong idea about the dangers of over-hydration.
-While it is certainly a condition to guard against, dehydration is a more common occurence.
+While it is certainly a condition to guard against, dehydration is a more common occurrence.
 Most racers who self-report at medical stations do so for dehydration.
-Dehydration leads to decreased blood flow which limits the prespiration process that dissipates heat and prevents heatstroke.
+Dehydration leads to decreased blood flow which limits the perspiration process that dissipates heat and prevents heatstroke.
 Dehydration loss of more then 2% of the body weight can be problematic and lead to performance detriments.
 While the doctor cited in the Times article knows no case of death in marathon runners due to dehydration, this does not hold for military training and sports camps.

 Appropriate hydration is highly individualistic and depends on physiology, level of training, outside temperature and diet among other things.
 The NYT article concludes that slower runners should not over-drink;